nahid/apiz/readme.md

 We're getting list of users in the `data` key in the response.
 From that we're collecting the first data.
 See, how easy it is!

-You can find detailed usage of the QArray [here](https://github.com/nahid/qarray).
+You can find detail usage of the QArray [here](https://github.com/nahid/qarray).

 Additionally, there is a secret sauce for you.

 If you don't want to query like: `$users->query()`, you can just do it like this: `$users()`.
 That means the response object is invokable and behave exactly like calling the `query()` method.

 You're welcome. :D

 ## Overriding HTTP Client